 Switching back to the original Arc, we find that voices aren’t projected out and into the room as effectively and there’s less texture and detail to them.
 The spatial effect is far less pronounced, too, and the audio is comparatively muddled and vague.
 The step-up is clear, even though the original Arc still sounds like a very good soundbar in its own right.

 Of course, the Arc Ultra doesn’t just have to be better than the original Arc; it also needs to be better than its non-Sonos rivals, most notably the Sony Bravia Theatre Bar 9.
 This comparison is much less clear-cut.
 The Sony actually extends a little deeper in the bass, but its low end is less tightly defined.
-It’s also a little less detailed and dynamically nuanced, but even more open and spacious in its delivery.
+It’s also a little less detailed and dynamically nuanced.
+On the other hand, the Sony is even more open and spacious-sounding than the Sonos.
 If each soundbar is at its official price, the Arc Ultra is cheaper and therefore the winner, but if they’re available at the same price – as they are in the UK at the time of writing – it becomes a personal preference thing and we recommend that you hear both ’bars before deciding if you can.

 If you do choose the Arc Ultra, you might be wondering if you should also extend it through the addition of the new Sub 4 and/or a pair of Atmos-capable Era 300 speakers as surrounds.
 As mentioned above, the full set-up is very expensive, particularly compared with a system-in-a-box alternative such as the Samsung HW-Q990D – but it’s also deeply impressive.
 Those three-dimensional Dolby Atmos effects can now be placed anywhere in the room, including right over the listening position, making the experience far more atmospheric and cinematic.
 Chapter two of Blade Runner 2049 becomes way more weighty and impactful, too, but it’s well-controlled as well.
 There’s no chuffing from the sub – just added presence and depth.
 A full review of this system will follow at a later date but, for now, suffice to say it’s extravagant but pretty spectacular.